 "An important goal is to allow the development of prospective hypotheses to provide to Office of Surveillance and Epidemiology (OSE) and Office of New Drugs (OND) to inform their evaluation of potential safety signals with the goal of reducing time and effort spent on false positive signals," FDA wrote.

-But if regulatory professionals were interested to see what effect-if any-the program would have on drug approvals, updates and withdrawals, they'll have to wait a while longer.
+But if regulatory professionals were interested to see what effect-if any-the program would have on drug approvals, updates and withdrawals, they'll have to

 The contract, until further notice, "is hereby canceled," FDA wrote in a 3 April 2014 update to its original contract notice-just four days after it was posted.